Help & Frequently Asked Questions

 +

 Currently English only.
-Multilingual support is on our roadmap — prioritised for Urdu, Hindi, German, French, Arabic, and Mandarin.
+Multilingual support is on our roadmap and prioritised for Urdu, Hindi, German, French, Arabic, and Mandarin.
+Station and train names are shown in their original local spelling where the official operator uses them.